juls0730/voidEmu/README.md

 * [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)
 - [Chip-8 Test Suite](https://github.com/Timendus/chip8-test-suite)
+- [Wernsey's Chip-8 Assembler](https://github.com/wernsey/chip8), for syntax reference **only**

 # License

+All code in this repository that is not under The Unlicense has its license at the top of the file.

 This is free and unencumbered software released into the public domain, much to the detriment of my "heirs and successors".
-Unlicense everything
+Unlicense everything.